hostand/gatekeeper-server/docs/config.md

 database.port     = <database port if not 3306>

 # This points Gatekeeper to the location of the config.properties file.
-data.directory.external = <location of the directory containing the configuration files (the ones explained in this section).
+fdata.directory.external = <location of the directory containing the configuration files (the ones explained in this section).
 Should be '/data/gatekeeper' if using the Docker image.>
 ```

 # Default Admin account